p1-stats

 cout << "the square root of 4 is " << sqrt(4) << "\n";

-Use the modf() function, which breaks a double into its integral and fractional parts.
+Pro-tip: Use the modf() function to break a double into its integral and fractional parts.

 #include <cmath>